 The Award Engine –

 I call it an engine because it works like an engine.
 Always starts the same – ends the same way.
 Wherever you live, advertising is doing the same thing.
-Half of the people who have barely touched the project with their ass, get signed on that same project sent for an award.
+Half of the people who have barely touched the project with their asses, get signed on that same project sent for an award.
+Same goes for Behance projects.
+People didn’t even have my work file on their computer, but nevertheless they signed themselves, because they’re enTitled (literally).
 But why complain, it’s not the worse unfair thing in the world.
+Plus not a reason to stress, since at the end of the day – people know who did what.
+Or eventually find out.

-I had my breaking points when it comes to advertising, but I was never creatively blocked which my portfolio can prove.
+But throughout all of this time I was never creatively blocked.
 By the time I was “stuck” in this industry, I worked on really various projects and learned game design, UX design, character design, strategy writing, pushed my branding skills a bit further…etc. I just placed that negative energy in working on side projects for various clients, working on getting the papers in line and getting me out of the EU visa system, so I can stop complaining on the inside and do what I do best – mind my own business.
-Now you see… I started as my own account, my own time-manager, my own everything – naturally it was very hard for me to adapt to “it’s okay for the client, he’s used to worse” way of doing things.
-I was cursed in a way that I don’t starve for making new friends at work, meeting people is very nice but it’s not why I’m in.
+I was “cursed” in a way that I don’t starve for making new friends at work, meeting people is very nice but it’s not why I’m in.
 I don’t believe team-buildings connect people, good teamwork with big responsibilities and less micro-managing does.
 I don’t drink/do drugs – long past that phase (try growing up on Balkan).
-I’m not into filling out timesheets or legal stuff instead of HR, I’m into well-thought design, making business, 1:1 talks with friends/contacts, collecting magazines, playing games.
+I never had a problem pricing my work, but I really want to enjoy it while working and I don’t believe one has to compromise another so…

-Some time passed and in December 2016, EU papers came in – I could have shut the doors of advertising with my ass, but what’s the point in that?
-Naturally I didn’t scram out of advertising like someone was chasing me.
-There was a big positive change in a way I would agree to the position.
-I could choose slowly and wisely now the company I am about to sign contract with.
-But before all that, I made a strategy with only one aim – make my bed comfy and then lay in it.
+Some time passed and in December 2016, EU papers came in – I could have shut the doors of advertising with my ass, but did I mention timing is everything?
+Now, there was a big positive change in a way I would negotiate my position.
+I could choose slowly and wisely the company I am about to sign contract with.
+But before all that, I made a strategy with only one aim – make my bed comfy and only then lay in it.
 I opened my own company Fuchs+Dachs, employed myself there and then hired a lawyer who drafted an unique contract for me with all the details of what my work for another company means.
-Good beginning of an ending hm?
-Well you learn from your mistakes.
+Good beginning of an ending… well you learn from your mistakes.

 On the bright side, this industry taught me some of the most valuable life and business lessons, I wouldn’t learn anywhere else.
-As I aged, this benefit was growing with me unnoticed.
 These lessons were prefix to all decisions we made for our business.
 So even if it fails, I know I didn’t sit with my legs crossed in a glass office 8+ hours per day, wondering what if I had it my way. .
 And having your way is not easy, but how priceless is to feel like that 19 year old kid at the age of 30?
-How many of us have it today?

 That’s the thing with the opportunity, you don’t just get it, you build each one for yourself through hard work and failures after which you still keep pushing forward.
 And as I have mentioned before, we are not all the same.
 Thanks to advertising, I was finally able to do some insight of myself:

-My romance with Advertising world was always, ironically said, “AD-hawk” and since there were always reservations from my side, I was able to act and see stuff with no emotions.
+My romance with Advertising world was always, ironically said, “AD-hawk” and since there were always reservations from my side, I was able to act and see stuff with less emotions.
+I was able to have a stoic approach to it at all times.
 It made a bigger damage on daily basis, but it pushed me very far at a very early age.
-I also realised I would maybe be a more interesting person to the people around me if I was someone who was more outgoing, less business oriented and more into other people’s lives – the path would be probably even much easier for me.
-However, I was never that kid, nor will I ever be, therefore I’ll keep breaking myself, but – only for myself.
+I am too old to explain myself on everyday basis and these circles somehow expect that shit all the time.
+I just came to do good work, if you’re unable to provide that, I’ll provide it for myself.
+The End.

 Thanks for reading.